Ted Lasso “Pilot” Spoilers Ahead

 Each of the main characters are given a moment to shine in the Pilot, and they’re each given an entrance that acutely sets up so much of their personality.

 We’re introduced to Ted dancing his heart out in a locker room with his former team.
 We are introduced to Coach Beard (Brendan Hunt) quietly contemplating something on a plane.
 We are introduced to them as friends, partners through all this and right from the start, you can understand that their loyalty to one another is steadfast.

-We are introduced to the absolute boss that is Rebecca Welton (Hannah Waddingham) in her gorgeous office, but we’re also notified of the fact that she’s now getting a divorce because her husband has notoriously cheated on her while everyone knew and kept it hidden.
+We are introduced to the absolute boss that is Rebecca Welton (Hannah Waddingham) in her gorgeous office.
+We’re also notified of the fact that she’s now getting a divorce because her husband has notoriously cheated on her while everyone knew and kept it hidden.
 She fires a grossly misogynistic “twat” (her words, not mine), right in front of our eyes, and it becomes clear in that moment that she’s the kind of person who commands respect.